 There’s some debate about this, but it does seem that we have limited reserves of willpower.

 There’s so much distraction and noise out there these days, that experts advise focusing on one new habit at a time, rather than spread yourself too thinly and lower the chances of success.

 First we form habits, then they form us!

-The 30 day milestone is often considered to be the point where the energy required for willpower fades away, and effortless habit takes over.
+The 30 day milestone is often considered to be the point where the energy required for willpower fades away, and routine takes over.

-When it comes to healthy eating and exercise, I enjoy not only the benefits, but the foods and workouts themselves, and I do realise that this is not ‘normal’ when compared to most folks!
+When it comes to healthy eating and exercise, I enjoy not only the benefits, but the foods and workouts themselves, and I do realise that this isn't normal when compared to most folks!

 It’s important for fitness professionals to appreciate that they may be working with someone who has never enjoyed exercise, or finds the prospect of progressive lifestyle changes to be daunting.

 I like to set myself new physical challenges, not only to prevent the body from energy conservation (it will try to find the most efficient method of moving) but as a reminder of the mindset required.

 A real challenge is to find something that is just past your comfort level, but will have a positive outcome.